janis-commerce/model/README.md

 ### async  `getIdStruct()`
 <details>
 	<summary> Returns struct function to validate ID Type.
-This struct will vary according to the implemented DB by the model </summary>
+This struct will vary depending on the implemented DB by the model </summary>

 #### Example (for mongodb DB)
 ```js